 So if you're serious about photography and you want to invest in gear that will help you get started or advance your craft and your skills, then this is it.

 The Fujifilm X-Pro1 is an incredible camera, with quirks, that offer outstanding image quality and results.
-Overall I really enjoyed using it, and I highly recommend it to anyone considering purchasing a camera.
+Overall, I enjoyed using it and highly recommend it to anyone considering purchasing a camera.